 Nathanael in Hebrew means “God has given.”
 He was one of Jesus’ disciples (John 1:43) that came from Cana in Galilee (John 21:2).
 Nathanael is only recorded in the book of John whereas the other synoptic gospels (Mathew, Luke and Mark) call him “Bartholomew.”

-It was Philip who introduced this disciple to Jesus saying, “We have found Him of whom Moses in the law, and also the prophets, wrote—Jesus of Nazareth, the son of Joseph” (John 1:45.
-Nathanael said to him, “Can anything good come out of Nazareth?” (v.46).
+It was Philip who introduced this disciple to Jesus saying, “We have found Him of whom Moses in the law, and also the prophets, wrote—Jesus of Nazareth, the son of Joseph” (John 1:45).
+Nathanael said to him, “Can anything good come out of Nazareth?” (verse 46).
 There was a tinge of scorn in Nathanael’s response to Philip’s thrilling announcement.
-Confidently, Philip said to him, “Come and see” (v.
-46).
+Confidently, Philip said to him, “Come and see” (verse 46).
 To meet Jesus face to face would be more convincing evidence than a lengthy argument.
 Thus, it is today.
-The only way to obtain positive evidence of the certainty of faith in Christ is to experience it.
+The only way to obtain positive evidence of the certainty of faith in Christ is to experience it first hand.

 Nathanael was a true and diligent disciple to the Lord and served Him faithfully till the end of his life.
 Eusebius of Caesarea’s Ecclesiastical History (5:10) states that after the Ascension, this disciple went on a evangelistic missionary tour to India, where he left behind a copy of the Gospel of Matthew.

 In His service,